AbmSourav/gityAI/README.md

-# gitAI
+# GityAI

-GitAI is a CLI tool that uses AI to automate Git commit message, PR description etc for you.
+GityAI is a CLI tool that uses AI to automate Git commit message, PR description etc for you.